yangshun/cs3217-problem-sets-writeup/public/ps/PS4/PS4.md

 2. **Bubble movement (5 points)**

-    The bubble should to:
+    The bubble should:

     - Travel at a constant speed in the direction of launch
-    - Reflect normally off the side walls
+    - Reflect off the side walls realistically

 3. **Bubble collisions (10 points)**

-    The launched bubble will stop moving when it:
+    The launched bubble should stop moving when it:

     - Collides with another bubble in the arena
     - Collides with the top wall